Adjustable versus fixed loans

 You can choose a fixed-rate loan to lock in a low interest rate.
 Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
 For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
 If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
 Call Affinity Mortgage Brokers at 719-331-6278 to discuss your situation with one of our professionals.

-There are many different types of Adjustable Rate Mortgages.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many kinds of Adjustable Rate Mortgages.
+ARMs usually adjust twice a year, based on various indexes.

-The majority of Adjustable Rate Mortgages are capped, which means they can't go up above a specific amount in a given period.
-Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
-Sometimes an ARM features a "payment cap" which guarantees your payment won't go above a certain amount in a given year.
-Additionally, the great majority of ARMs have a "lifetime cap" — this means that your rate will never exceed the capped percentage.
+Most ARMs feature this cap, which means they won't go up above a specific amount in a given period of time.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM features a "payment cap" which ensures your payment can't go above a certain amount in a given year.
+The majority of ARMs also cap your interest rate over the duration of the loan period.

 ARMs most often have the lowest, most attractive rates toward the beginning of the loan.
 They usually guarantee that rate for an initial period that varies greatly.
 You've probably heard of 5/1 or 3/1 ARMs.
 In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
 These loans are fixed for a number of years (3 or 5), then adjust.
 Loans like this are best for people who anticipate moving within three or five years.
 These types of adjustable rate loans are best for people who plan to move before the loan adjusts.